jallanxjallan/onemanairforce/adaptation/stories/cameron_interviews_paul_verspoor.md

 ---
+category: interview
+date: 04 November 1988
+status: draft
 title: Cameron Interviews Paul Verspoor
-date: 04 November 1988
-status: new
 ---

-In early November 1988 Muharto takes Cameron to meet his friend Alex Kawilarang, Also present is a Paul Verspoor, who is a retired Dutch airforce officer vacationing in Indonesia.
+Muharto takes Cameron to meet his friend Alex Kawilarang, Also present is a Paul Verspoor, a retired Dutch airforce officer vacationing in Indonesia.
 Verspoor, who had been a KNIL squadron leader, tells Cameron about his "very boring mission" waiting to intercept RI-002 near Bukittinggi on 1 October 1948.
 Afterward, as he